MikailSari1/programmeren4/README.md

 ## Run the tests

-To run the tests, type `npm test`.
+To run the tests, type `npm run test`.